boots-edu/textbook/source/text/6-polymorphism/abstract.md

 # Next Step

-Next we'll summarize what we have learned about polymorphism: [Polymorphism Notes &raquo;](../6-polymorphism/notes.md)
+Next we'll summarize what we have learned about polymorphism: [Polymorphism Notes](../6-polymorphism/notes.md)